 They are soft at this point so a butter knife will do.

-- Add butter, brown sugar, and cinnamon according to taste.
-I do about a tablespoon of butter, tablespoon of brown sugar, and 1/4 tsp cinnamon in each one.
+Add butter, brown sugar, and cinnamon to each baked sweet potato, according to taste.
+I do about a tablespoon of butter, a tablespoon of brown sugar, and 1/4 tsp cinnamon in each one.

 Voila!
 Our perfect loaded sweet potatoes!